Astrak/rag-boilerplate/README.md

 Then double check `my-website.com/url-list.csv`, and make sure to review the following:

 - every line is a valid URL of an article to be stored and vectorized.
-- no empty lines remain
+- no empty lines remain except the last
-- remove .jpg, .xlsx and other links that are not web pages or PDFs.
-These paths are handled in `main.py` in an `excluded_paths` variable.
-- remove pages that are not articles, like contact forms, articles lists etc.
+- remove pages that are not articles, like contact forms, articles lists etc., put them in `blacklist.csv` or `ignore.csv`

 Store this file preciously.
 When updating the data, the easiest will be to append the last articles of the target to this file if feasible.